WRao96/Materials-Studio-script/README.md

 ## Center.pl
 Dynamics information is stored in '*.trj' file, we can get trajectory information of every center of every molecule by this script.

+## Energy.pl
+Calculate total energy of periodic structure,and input files are including *.trj and *.xtd file